waTeim/node-julia/README.md

 * Julia invocations are currently synchronous.
 For although the underlying top and bottom parts of the framework operate in separate threads, the top half simply blocks until the bottom half is finished.
 Asynchronicity will be supported by using **libuv** and send event.
-Since node.js is single-threaded, blocking within a long running evaluation is a real problem.
+Since the node.js event loop is single-threaded, blocking within a long running evaluation is a real problem.
 This is the #1 priority currently.

 ## OS specific issues.

 ### OS/X
-As far as is know, OS/X is fully supported, but requires at least version 0.3.0 of Julia.
+As far as is known, OS/X is fully supported, but requires at least version 0.3.0 of Julia.
 Any problems should be considered a bug.

 ### Linux
 * There is a suspected problem with the library load order that affects symbol resolution and/or a **libuv** compability problem.
 However, this problem can be avoided by using node 11 insead of node 10.
 Previous general errors are fixed.
+As above, Julia version 0.3.0 or higher should be used.

 ### Windows
 Work on Windows support is in progress.
 For anyone that wishes to contribute here,